The Bahrain Conference: What the Experts and the Media Missed

 Over many centuries, relations between Jews and Palestinians have fluctuated between long periods of violent conflict and peaceful coexistence.
 At this conference, prominent Palestinian business leader Ashraf Jabari, who heads a large clan in Hebron on the West Bank, explained how he has advanced bonds with Jewish settlers—even creating a business association for Palestinian and settlement businesses to work collaboratively.
 As he said on Wednesday, “I have no problem working with Israel.
 It is time to move on.”
 Smiling and nodding as he spoke were not only a dozen fellow Palestinian leaders but also the dozen Israeli business leaders present, including shipping magnate Shlomi Fogel.

 Despite the well air-conditioned ballroom, Jabari’s brow glistened with sweat as he addressed the group.
 I went to shake his hand after he spoke and he gave me a bear hug.
 Since then, I’ve learned what he put at risk by being there and speaking out.
 Sadly, another member of the Palestinian delegation was arrested by the Palestinian Authority at a family event upon returning home; other delegation members saw their homes raided.
 “The Palestinian Authority does not want peace.
-They told the families of the businessmen that they are wanted for participating in the Bahrain workshop,” Jabari told the Jerusalem Post, adding that the workshop was “a big success and that’s why [PA President Mahmoud] Abbas is very worried.”
+They told the families of the businessmen that they are wanted for participating in the Bahrain workshop,” Jabari told the Jerusalem Post,adding that the workshop was “a big success and that’s why [PA President Mahmoud] Abbas is very worried.”

 Reviving hopes

-The Bahrain summit’s projection of a spirit of hope, from Palestinian and Israeli business leaders and their peers around the globe, provides a welcome response to the growing dismay among younger people in the region—and a counter to growing cynicism about the failures of Israeli and Palestinian political leadership.
+The Bahrain summit’s projection of a spirit of hope, from Palestinian and Israeli business leaders and their peers around the globe, provides a welcome response to the growing dismay among younger people in the region—and a counter to growing cynicism about the failures of Israeliand Palestinian political leadership.
 Weary of decades of violence, younger people are demanding change and are open to direct appeal from their Arab neighbors.
 The plans discussed in Bahrain offer younger people a path to become relevant and effective.

 That’s especially true of the Palestinians, whose communal identity has been trapped for too long in the default position of “refugee.”
 A senior Saudi diplomat recently said Palestinian should stop thinking of themselves as victims, the better to empower themselves.